deskangel/popclip-exts/README.md

 New or modified extensions for popclip.

 # Install
-Double on the `popclipext` file to install.
+Double-click the `popclipext` file to install.